Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 ### Lemon.io

-> April 2023 - Present | After-hours
+> Apr 2023 - Present | After-hours

 Lemon.io is the leading platform for hiring developers for startups.
 I am one of their vetted developers.